Seacoast Banking Corporation of Florida to Announce First Quarter Earnings Results April 27, 2023

-STUART, Fla., April 06, 2023 (GLOBE NEWSWIRE) -- Seacoast Banking Corporation of Florida SBCF, a bank holding company whose operating entity is Seacoast Bank, today announced it will release first quarter 2023 results on April 27th, after the market closes.
-Upon release, investors may access a copy of Seacoast's earnings results at the company's website www.SeacoastBanking.com on the home page by selecting "Press Releases" under the heading "News/Events."
+/EIN News/ -- STUART, Fla., April 06, 2023 (GLOBE NEWSWIRE) -- Seacoast Banking Corporation of Florida (NASDAQ: SBCF), a bank holding company whose operating entity is Seacoast Bank, today announced it will release first quarter 2023 results on April 27th, after the market closes.
+Upon release, investors may access a copy of Seacoast’s earnings results at the company’s website www.SeacoastBanking.com on the home page by selecting “Press Releases” under the heading “News/Events.”

 Seacoast will host a conference call April 28th at 10:00 a.m.
 Eastern Time, to discuss the first quarter 2023 earnings results and business trends.
 Investors may call in (toll-free) by dialing (800) 949-8476.
 Charts will be used during the conference call and may be accessed at Seacoast’s website at www.SeacoastBanking.com by selecting “Presentations” under the heading “News/Events.”
 Additionally, a recording of the call will be made available to individuals shortly after the conference call and can be accessed via a link at www.SeacoastBanking.com under the heading “Corporate Information.”
 The recording will be available for one year.